electroneum/electroneum/gui/migration-tool/README.md

 The produced executable will still work even if this error appears — it only affects macOS-specific files in the cache that are not needed on Windows.

+## Antivirus & Firewall Guide

+The migration tool bundles `electroneum-wallet-rpc`, a background process that communicates with the Electroneum legacy blockchain.
+Antivirus software and OS firewalls may flag or block this binary because cryptocurrency-related executables commonly trigger false positive detections.
+If the app shows a `connect ECONNREFUSED 127.0.0.1:...` error on the first screen, the wallet-rpc process has been blocked from starting.

+### Windows

+1. **Windows Defender** — Open Windows Security → Virus & threat protection → Protection history.
+If `electroneum-wallet-rpc.exe` has been quarantined, select it and choose "Allow on device".
+Then go to Virus & threat protection settings → Exclusions → Add an exclusion → Folder, and add the app's installation directory (typically `C:\Users\<you>\AppData\Local\Programs\etn-migration-tool\`).

+2. **Third-party antivirus (Avast, Norton, etc.)** — Add the same installation directory to the antivirus exclusion/whitelist.
+The exact steps vary by product — look for "Exclusions", "Exceptions", or "Whitelist" in the antivirus settings.
+You may need to restore the file from quarantine first.

+3. **Windows Firewall** — The app only makes outbound connections to `legacy-rpc.electroneum.com` and communicates with wallet-rpc on `127.0.0.1` (localhost).
+If the firewall prompts you when opening the app, allow the connection.
+If it was already blocked: Control Panel → Windows Defender Firewall → Allow an app through firewall → Add `ETN Migration Tool.exe` and `electroneum-wallet-rpc.exe`.

+### macOS

+1. **Gatekeeper** — On first launch, macOS may show "app is from an unidentified developer".
+Right-click the app → Open → Open.
+This only needs to be done once.

+2. **Notarisation warning** — If macOS says the app "cannot be opened because it is from an unidentified developer", go to System Settings → Privacy & Security → scroll down to the Security section where the blocked app will be listed → click "Open Anyway".

+3. **wallet-rpc blocked separately** — macOS may also block the `electroneum-wallet-rpc` binary inside the app bundle.
+If the app opens but shows a connection error, go to System Settings → Privacy & Security and look for a second blocked item to allow.

+4. **Firewall** — If the macOS firewall is enabled (System Settings → Network → Firewall), add the app to the allowed list or temporarily disable the firewall during migration.

+### Linux

+1. **AppImage permissions** — After downloading, make the AppImage executable: `chmod +x ETN-Migration-Tool-*.AppImage`.
+FUSE is required to run AppImages: `sudo apt-get install fuse`.

+2. **SELinux / AppArmor** — On distributions with mandatory access control (e.g. Ubuntu with AppArmor, Fedora with SELinux), the embedded `electroneum-wallet-rpc` may be prevented from executing.
+Check `dmesg` or `journalctl -xe` for denial messages.
+If blocked, you can temporarily set SELinux to permissive (`sudo setenforce 0`) or add an AppArmor exception for the app.

+3. **Firewall (ufw / firewalld)** — The app only makes outbound connections.
+Most Linux firewalls allow outbound by default.
+If you have a restrictive outbound policy, allow connections to `legacy-rpc.electroneum.com` on port `443`.

 ## Project Structure

 ```